 The longer inventory stays in the warehouse, the more it costs a business.
 But it’s essential to be able to put a quantifiable number in place here as one of your warehouse management KPIs.

-Carrying cost of inventory is a warehouse KPI that shows exactly how much it costs a business to hold its stock over a certain timeframe.
+Total carrying costs is the sum of everything it costs a business to hold its stock over a certain timeframe.

 Inventory turnover is another vital warehouse management KPI and ties in quite closely with carrying cost of inventory.